Environment

 The problem is so bad that 97% of children now have microplastic debris in their bodies.
 The health effects are not fully understood, but what is certain is that microplastics are toxic.
 They have already been connected with Alzheimer's disease, allergies, cell damage, reproductive issues, and obesity.

-Better World Info explores issues such as toxic substances, the plastic crisis, pesticides and herbicides, the pollution of space and electronic waste.
+Explore other issues such as toxic substances, pesticides and herbicides, the pollution of space, electronic waste, and planned obsolescence.

 Many dark plumes of smoke can be seen above factories and powerplants.
 Electric towers and cables can be seen in the background.
 The air is covered in an orange smog.